 NOTE 8 - DEVELOPER/AFFILIATE TRANSACTIONS

-The Developer and its affiliates own land within the District and have agreed to fund the general operations of the District.
-In connection with that agreement, Developer contributions to the general fund were \$5,284 at September 30, 2022.
-In the capital projects fund, the Developer owes the District a receivable of \$251,509 as of September 30, 2022.
-Developer contributions to the capital projects fund were \$1,639,859 during the current fiscal year.
+The Developer and its affiliates own land within the District and have agreed to fund the construction project of the District.
+Developer contributions to the capital projects fund were \$106,277 during the current fiscal year.